rnowling/rnowling.github.io/_posts/2015-10-13-segmention-pipeline-prototype.md

 ## Unsupervised Learning

-* **PCA**  We perform a PCA of the matrix.
+* **PCA**  We perform a [PCA](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) of the matrix.
 We plot the explained variance ratios as a guide for choosing the number of PCs to use in projecting the full matrix to a reduced-dimensionality matrix.
 I chose to use 10 PCs.

 ![](/images/segmentation-prototype/pca_explained_var_ratio.png)

-* **Clustering** We cluster the projected data using K-Means.
+* **Clustering** We cluster the projected data using [K-Means](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html).
 We plot the inertia for different numbers of clusters to aid use in choosing the number of clusters.
+(The term ["inertia"](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) is used by scikit-learn to represent the sum of the squared distances between each data point and its cluster center.)
 We use the clusters to label the customers.
 I chose to use 25 clusters.

 ![](/images/segmentation-prototype/kmeans_inertia.png)

 Note that I plotted the inertia of clusterings on the reduced-dimensionality and full data.
-(The term "inertia" is used by scikit-learn to represent the sum of the squared distances between each data point and its cluster center.)
 Clustering on the PCA-projected reduced-dimensionality data results enables us to model the data with fewer clusters, each of which is better defined than on the raw data.

 ## Validation

-* **Naive Bayes** To validate the clusters, we train a Naive Bayes model on the full matrix with the cluster labels, predict the labels, and plot a confusion matrix of the cluster labels and Naive Bayes labels.
+* **Naive Bayes** To validate the clusters, we train a [Naive Bayes](http://scikit-learn.org/stable/modules/naive_bayes.html) model on the full matrix with the cluster labels, predict the labels, and plot a [confusion matrix](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) of the cluster labels and Naive Bayes labels.
 If the matrix is mostly diagonal, then we can assume that the clusters are relatively distinct.

 ![](/images/segmentation-prototype/confusion_matrix.png)

 ## Analysis

-* **TF-IDF Transformation** To highlight the most unique elements of each cluster, we transform the movings ratings using Text Frequency-Inverse Document Frequency.
+* **TF-IDF Transformation** To highlight the most unique elements of each cluster, we transform the movings ratings using Text Frequency-Inverse Document Frequency ([TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)).
 Ratings of movies with high ratings in nearly almost every cluster will be scaled down, while ratings of movies unique to a cluster will be not be affected.

 * **Investigate Clusters** At this point, we can evaluate our clusters.
 For each cluster, we can sort the movies by the average of the ratings by the cluster's members.